Learn about one of the most basic details of your home loan and how to make use of it to pay your loan off quicker.

 Many borrowers choose to pay off their loan in a principal and interest scheme because it’s a quicker way to pay off your loan.
 There are even ways to accelerate this further:

-100% Offset accounts.
+100% offset accounts.
 An offset account reduces the amount of interest you pay, meaning more of your payments go towards the principal.
-This can save you thousands in interest and years of your loan.
+This can save you thousands in interest and years off your loan.

 Lump sum payments.
 Lump sum payments made on a loan at the beginning of the loan term will help pay it off faster.
 This is because a lump sum payment will pay off the interest due for the repayment and then put a much larger than usual payment towards the principal.
 As discussed above, the interest you pay is related to how much you still owe, so reducing this amount means you pay less interest and pay the loan off quicker.